WebDeverCS375/Game-Website/README.md

 ## Instructions
+1. Run `npm install` in the starting directory
-1. In starting directory run `npm run init`
+2. In starting directory run `npm run init`
-2. To start server and client run `npm start`
+3. To start server and client run `npm start`